Red Lake Indian Reservation: History

 In the 17th century, the Algonquian-speaking Ojibwe migrated into present-day Minnesota from the north around the Great Lakes.
 Their warriors went ahead of colonizers and were told to clear the way for the Anishinaabe families.
 Before invading the Mille Lacs region, Ojibwe warriors had forced their way into the region just west of what is now Duluth, Minnesota, on Lake Superior.
 They established a village known as Wi-yah-kwa-kit-chi-ga-ming.
 It was later called Fond du Lac (Bottom of the Lake) by French fur traders, the first Europeans to interact with the Ojibwe in this area.
 From there, Anishinaabe warriors invaded the Sandy Lake and Red Lake regions.
 Their conquest of the Red Lake region may have occurred between 1650 and 1750.
 By that time, Anishinaabe people were already living in the Grand Portage, Rainy Lake, and Pembina region of present-day northern Minnesota.

-After subjugating the Dakota who lived in the Red Lake region, and forcing many from the area, the Noka (the Military and Police totem of the Anishinaabe) settled in.
+After evicting the Dakota living in the Red Lake region, the Noka (the Military and Police totem of the Anishinaabe) occupied the area.
 They eventually allowed other Anishinaabe totems to enter the Red Lake region to live.
 Most Anishinaabe immigrants to this area were from the Noka totem (or clan).
 They established many villages in the Red Lake region.
 Later, they and their Dakota allies invaded the plains of present-day North Dakota, western South Dakota, and Montana.
 The Western Dakota, who refused to surrender, continued to fight the Anishinaabe-Dakota alliance.
 With each battle and defeat, more Dakota asked for peace from the Anishinaabe.
 The Western Dakota who continued the conflict developed a great hatred for those Eastern Dakota who were allies of the Anishinaabe.

 William Whipple Warren, the first historian of the Ojibwe people, noted their longstanding associations with the French Canadians by the mid-18th century, due both to fur trading and intermarriage among their peoples.
 As a result, the Ojibwe fought with the French during the Seven Years' War against the English; it was known in North America as the French and Indian War.
 Although the English won the war and took over "French" territory in Canada and east of the Mississippi River, the Ojibwe retained many trading and family associations with ethnic French Canadians.